Lost in Food

 7. Allergy advice: gluten free, dairy free, egg free, soya free and nut free.
 For comprehensive and detailed allergy advice go to Allergy UK.

-If you like this recipe then try some of our other simple dips, perfect on any meze platter:
+If you like this recipe then try some of my other simple dips, perfect on any meze platter:

 For more recipes read my Easy Mezze Platter Ideas post.